realjuangalt/talking-orange/README.md

 ## 🎯 Project Overview

 This project creates an AR experience where users:
-1. Point their camera at a printed talking orange marker
+1. Point their camera at a printed talking orange marker (credit card-sized)
 2. See a 3D talking orange character projected onto the marker
 3. Interact with the character through voice commands about Bitcoin
 4. Receive audio responses with synchronized mouth animations
+5. Can stop audio playback at any time with the stop button

 ## 🛠️ Technology Stack